Salon Quality Shampoos: 5 Top Picks for Softer, Healthier Hair

 ✅ Pros

-• Cleans without that stripped, squeaky feel
+• Cleans without a stripped, squeaky finish

-• Rinses clean so hair keeps bounce
+• Rinses clean enough to preserve movement and bounce

 ❌ Cons